-Ability to sprint and accelerate was also improved, as the shoes effectively transferred most of the applied body force to the ground through the Fresh Foam.
+The ability to sprint and accelerate was also improved, as the shoes effectively transferred most of the applied body force to the ground through the Fresh Foam.

 Another standout feature of the V1 shoes is the NB performance insert.
-Not only does it soothe the ankle with its carefully designed shape, it also attributes a springy element to the soling.
+Not only does it soothe the ankle with its carefully designed shape, but it also attributes a springy element to the soling.
 Thus, the responsiveness of the shoes is enhanced and ankle support becomes stronger.

 If you tend to play on varying formats of court surface, then the V1’s versatility is sure to benefit you.
-We tested the shoes on muddy, rigid, and glassy courts, yet they performed marvellously on all.
+We tested the shoes on muddy, rigid, and glassy courts, yet they performed marvelously on all.
 This is the most important attribute that makes the V1 so suitable for ankle support.